 Why Letting Go Of Stuff That Does Not Serve You Well Makes Life Better

 Letting go of stuff you don’t need in your life can be difficult.
-To let go of stuff that you are using, that may not be serving you well can almost be impossible.
+To let go of stuff that you are using that may not be serving you well can be almost impossible.
 I will show you why this can be a problem and how you should overcome it.

 There are things in your life that are not serving you well.
-Yeah, they serve a purpose but are not serving you.
+Yeah, they serve a purpose, but are not serving you.
 Letting go of these things will serve you better.

 What about that high-end purse you purchased?
 You enjoyed it when you first got it.
-Now you look at that charge on your credit card bill and you feel that it may not have been worth it.
+Now you look at that charge on your credit card bill, and you feel that it may not have been worth it.

 You feel guilty because you could have purchased something for the family to enjoy.
-You have only used it twice and it has already lost its appeal.
+You have only used it twice, and it has already lost its appeal.
 Admit it was a mistake and do something about it.

-What about the time you took over a room in your home dedicated to practicing your new-found hobby?
+What about the time you took over a room in your home dedicated to practicing your newfound hobby?
 This has rendered the room inaccessible to the rest of the family.
 You abandoned the hobby a long time ago.

 That space in your home is now wasted because you are too embarrassed to admit your partner was right about your interest being a fad.
 Admit you made a mistake and do something about it.
 Letting go can be good for your well-being.

 Letting go of stuff can be just that simple.
-Just put the guilt and anxiety in the past, move on and enjoy the precious time you have on this Pale Blue Dot (as Carl Sagan would say).
+Just put the guilt and anxiety in the past, move on, and enjoy the precious time you have on this Pale Blue Dot (as Carl Sagan would say).

 Try Letting Go of Perfectly Good Stuff to Add More Value In Your Life